Guide to Car Insurance Renewal

 Most car insurance policies have a policy period lasting either six or 12 months, depending on the length the company offers and for which you signed up.
 The last day your policy is effective is called the expiration date, and at that point, you can renew your policy.
 Most auto insurance companies offer automatic renewals, meaning that if you wish to continue coverage, simply take no action to stop the renewal and continue making your payments.
 If you are enrolled in autopay, the insurer will take your scheduled payment via the method on file (your credit card, checking, savings or debit information).
 As long as you are in good standing, your car insurance company is likely to automatically offer you a policy for the next term.
 This is convenient for many, as it is low-hassle; it's not necessary to fill out any more paperwork or take any action to ensure that they remain covered.

 Typically, about a month before your policy’s expiration date, your insurance provider will contact you with your renewal offer, with the same limits and parameters of the policy that you previously enjoyed.
-This message will contain your new policy documents: the new effective dates, new declarations page and ID cards, and your new car insurance premium.
+This message will contain your new policy documents: the new effective dates, the new declarations page and ID cards, and your new car insurance premium.
 Making your regular payment signals the insurer to automatically renew your policy and continue covering you.
 The possible danger in automatic renewals is that car insurance premiums can increase without you noticing, even if there is no change in coverage or driving history.
 It’s important to read the terms of the renewal offer carefully before the new policy begins.